Pacific Blackberry is a native food and deciduous trailing vine with small, tasty blackberries.

 The berries are widely held to be superior in taste to the more common non-native Himalayan/Evergreen blackberries, although are smaller in size and produce less fruit.
 Their valuable characteristics have been used in the breeding of various commercial berries, including the loganberry.

 The berries can be eaten raw, cooked into preserves or compotes, baked into pies and more!
 The berries are rich in antioxidants and are a good source of potassium, phosphorus, iron, and calcium.
 Interestingly, their seeds even have Omega 3 and 6 fatty acids.
 Leaves and stems are also valuable: the young shoots can be eaten raw or steamed in early spring.
 Blackberry leaves can be used to make a medicinal tea.

 ***The Pacific Blackberry is mostly dioecious, meaning male and female parts are generally on different plants.
-Hence it is recommended to purchase at least one male plant for every 10 female plants.
+However, we are only able to offer unsexed plants at this time.
+Our apologies.

 The Pacific Blackberry is an excellent choice for the native, ornamental garden.
 The flowers are small and delicate but very fragrant.
 Their leaves come in threes, serrated and dark green with delicate rose like single flowers.
 The new berries are a scarlet red that ripen to black.
 The Pacific Blackberry is an excellent understory plant and will grow well with many of the other species in our catalogue.
 Consider growing it under taller shrubs like the Serviceberry or underneath a tree like the Pacific Crab Apple.